 POWER-HUNGRY LYING ASO.

-If you believe a product like RoundUp is sold, because people were protesting, think again.
+If you believe a product like RoundUp is sold, because people want to make a quick profit and they don’t care about our globe, think again.
 Yes, we need to continue shaking up our fellow human beings (including politicians, companies, etc.), continue to remind them of their responsibilities.
 At the same time, you should put a little more trust in fellow human beings.
 Rely on their knowledge and don’t forget, they also like to live in a safe and healthy planet.

 Should we just simply continue to believe everything politicians, companies, scientists, etc. tell us?
 Of course not!
 But! it would be fair, before running after some slogans like a headless chicken (hmm, maybe not such a convenient choice of words), to deepen your knowledge by available information.
 Can we also (I repeat it again) please remember, they are just like you and me, people working for their bread (or gluten-free meal)?!

-Companies like Monsanto and Bayer (No, NO, take-over is not happening yet, so far only an unsolicited bid has been made and been rejected) publish results of research on their websites, positive AND negative outcomes.
+Companies like Monsanto and Bayer publish results of research on their websites, positive AND negative outcomes.
 You can read extensively to which strict legislation and regulations they must adhere and how much they invest -money, knowledge and time- to produce a product as good as possible for the world.
 Did you know, these companies also put organic products on the market?
 That even valuable tips are available on their sites, with information how to contribute to a healthier world yourself?

 But, but!
 It could be better, right?

 Sure it can!
 Thanks to research and faster communication today, we now know much more than years ago.
-Fruit and vegetables grown in the traditional way without the use of pesticides, using modern techniques, for more than 7 billion people is absolutely realizable.
+Fruit and vegetables grown in the traditional way combined with using modern techniques for more than 7 billion people are absolutely realizable.
 Natural life in and with the 21st century is possible.
 We ALL have to be willing to pay more for the same fruits and vegetables.